 The new Rule 29.6 will retain the existing requirement that a valuation report must include a statement as to the tax consequences of a sale of assets, but also codifies the Executive's usual practice of requiring that statement to include an estimate of the amount of tax liability that would arise from the sale.
 A comment on the likelihood of any such liability crystallizing must also be included (Rule 29.6(a)).

-Where the Panel has consented to an estimate being omitted, the document or announcement must contain an explanation as to why a meaningful estimate cannot be given and as to the tax consequences of a sale (Rule 29.6(b)).
+Where the Panel has consented to an estimate being omitted, the document or announcement must explain why an estimate cannot be given and describe (in qualitative terms) the tax consequences of a sale (Rule 29.6(b)).